Cortex Query Language (CQL)

 With CQL, you can:

-Query your data immediately (including from third-party integrations or ), without having to move it, transform it, or wait for batch jobs
+Query your data immediately (including from third-party integrations or custom data), without having to move it, transform it, or wait for batch jobs

 Cortex does not require you to configure custom processes for each new standard you want to track